TumisangF/Cloud-Programming/README.md

 6. **Public Access**: The web application is made available to the public via a public IPv4 DNS address.
 Users can access the application through a web browser and make predictions.

-## To make a prediction, you can enter the passenger information in the web application.
-The application will then use the machine learning model to predict whether the passenger survived or not.
+## The application will then use the machine learning model to predict whether the passenger survived or not.
 **Public Access**: The web application is available on this address: http://ec2-16-171-146-27.eu-north-1.compute.amazonaws.com:5000/.